Wisconsin Downhill Dreamin'

 Alpine Valley Resort is the largest ski area in southern Wisconsin’s kettle moraine region.
 Winter enthusiasts will find a picturesque setting with 20 trails that range from beginner to expert mogul runs.

-The trails are supported by 11 lifts, including three high-speed quads and four wonder carpets.
+The trails are supported by 12 lifts, including three high-speed quads, three express triple chair lifts, one double chair lift and five wonder carpets.
 For snowboarders, there’s a complete terrain park.
 There’s also a professional ski school program.

 Cascade Mountain Ski Area